jdockerty/yaml-to-json-go/README.md

 Various other useful methods are available in the `conversion` package that help when dealing with unstructured JSON or YAML.
 This may be useful when dealing with YAML or JSON in a programmatic sense.

+    go get -u github.com/jdockerty/yaml-to-json-go

+Can be used to retreive the packages if you have Go installed.

 ## Usage

 Converting YAML to JSON or JSON to YAML is simple in the CLI through the use of the `convert` sub-command.